-The school creates an anti-bullying climate by using any opportunity to discuss aspects of bullying, and the appropriate way to behave towards each other, through Life Education, Form Time and assemblies.
-Our P point system supports this by expecting all students to be polite to all members of the school community and where this is not the case students complete a 30 minute correction to reflect on their behaviour.
+Middleton Technology School creates an anti-bullying climate by using any opportunity to discuss aspects of bullying, and the appropriate way to behave towards each other, through our Behaviour Curriculum, Form Time, Life Education, Staff training and assemblies.

+Our Excellence and behaviour points system supports this by expecting all students to be polite and respectful to all members of the school community.